MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-R-models-content.md

 This architecture consists of the following components.

-[Azure Batch][batch] is used to run forecast generation jobs in parallel on a cluster of virtual machines.
+[Azure Batch][batch] runs forecast generation jobs in parallel on a cluster of virtual machines.
 Predictions are made using pre-trained machine learning models implemented in R. Azure Batch can automatically scale the number of VMs based on the number of jobs submitted to the cluster.
 On each node, an R script runs within a Docker container to score data and generate forecasts.

-[Azure Blob Storage][blob] is used to store the input data, the pre-trained machine learning models, and the forecast results.
+[Azure Blob Storage][blob] stores the input data, the pre-trained machine learning models, and the forecast results.
 It delivers cost-effective storage for the performance that this workload requires.

-[Azure Container Instances][aci] provide serverless compute on demand.
+[Azure Container Instances][aci] provides serverless compute on demand.
 In this case, a container instance is deployed on a schedule to trigger the Batch jobs that generate the forecasts.
 The Batch jobs are triggered from an R script using the [doAzureParallel][doAzureParallel] package.
 The container instance automatically shuts down once the jobs have finished.

 [Azure Logic Apps][logic-apps] triggers the entire workflow by deploying the container instances on a schedule.
 An Azure Container Instances connector in Logic Apps allows an instance to be deployed upon a range of trigger events.